pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install/7_AMI.md

 ## Database

 A MySQL DB is the only hard requirement to run a Pydio Cells instance.
-As a convenience, the Pydio Cells AMI embbed an installed and configured MariaDB 10.5 server that is provided by the Amazon Linux 2 `mariadb10.5` _extra_ topic.
+As a convenience, the Pydio Cells AMI embbed an installed and configured MariaDB 10.5 server that is provided by the Amazon Linux repositories.

 There are 2 users `root` and `pydio`, all other configurations follow the `mysql_secure_installation` best practices.
 There is one default `cells` DB, on which the `pydio` user has all privileges.